taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

 # cSpell:ignore
 ---

 Last month I looked at [benchmarking different runtimes] to see what impact updating to the latest version of .NET might have.
 But what if you're curious about package updates too?
 [BenchmarkDotNet] has us covered there too - it allows you to configure your benchmarks to run against [multiple versions of the same package].
-We can also leverage that functionality to benchmark different packages that provide implementations for the same abstract class or interface (e.g. `DbConnection` as implemented in `Microsoft.Data.SqlClient` and `System.Data.SqlClient`).
+We can also leverage that functionality to benchmark packages that provide different implementations of the same abstract class or interface (e.g. `DbConnection` as implemented in `Microsoft.Data.SqlClient` and `System.Data.SqlClient`).

 > If you'd like jump right into an example project with all the bells and whistles check the [SqlClientUpdate benchmark on GitHub].